Defining the modern learning suite

 Bringing the L&D function to the people (rather than the other way around) is seen as increasingly central to maximizing individual and organizational performance.
 The need to support performance in the workplace has been widely recognized, but while terms like “learning in the flow of work” became common parlance, for a long time actual practice seemed to lag behind the rhetoric.

-Now, we have more specificity about the practice, and the right technology tools and integrations are also in place within systems such as Stream.
+Now, we have more specificity about the practice, and the right technology tools and integrations are also in place within systems such as Learning Pool Platform.
 Learning in the flow of work is now not just an idea but a reality for a growing number of organizations.

 A change of role, or stepping up to a promotion, represents a significant moment of need that Learning Pool calls the moment of transition.